Winning Strategies for Lunches with Potential Clients

 As you your coaches, we tell you that your primary objectives at lunch are these:

-· On the Human Side:
+On the Human Side:

-o Present yourself in a friendly manner and be interested in this person, you will come across as very approachable
+o Present yourself in a friendly manner and be interested in this person, you

 o Without being intrusive:

-o Find out about this person’s family, their spouse, children, hobbies, vacations, etc.
+· Find out about this person’s family, their spouse, children, hobbies, vacations, etc.

-§ Gather as much personal information as you can
+· Gather as much personal information as you can.

-o Start to build Trust by finding ways to be helpful
+o Start to build Trust by finding ways to be helpful.

-Pre-Lunch Homework
+Your Pre-Lunch Homework

-§ Use Google, LinkedIn, Facebook, the Company/s Website, the websites of industry organizations
+· Use Google, LinkedIn, Facebook, the Company/s Website, the websites of industry organizations.

-Your Key Approach is Asking Questions
+Your Approach Will Be By Asking Key Questions

 What do you learn when you are speaking?
 Nothing!
 What do you learn when you are listening?
 Everything!